 Lucille Bridges, mother of activist Ruby Bridges, dies at 86

-NEW ORLEANS (AP) — New Orleans’ mayor has announced that Lucille Bridges, the mother of civil rights activist Ruby Bridges, has died at the age of 86.
-Lucille walked with her then-6-year-old daughter Ruby past crowds screaming racist slurs as Ruby became the first Black student at her all-white New Orleans elementary school in 1960.
-Ruby went on to become an icon of the Civil Rights Movement and was memorialized in a famous Norman Rockwell painting.
-Lucille also endured hardship as she pushed for her daughter to receive an equal education.
-Lucille was born to sharecroppers in Mississippi.
-But she was determined for Ruby to pursue the same opportunities that her white peers received.
+NEW ORLEANS (AP) — Lucille Bridges, the mother of civil rights activist Ruby Bridges, has died at the age of 86.
+Lucille walked with her then-6-year-old daughter past crowds screaming racist slurs as Ruby became the first Black student at her all-white New Orleans elementary school in 1960.
+Ruby Bridges said of her mother Tuesday evening, “She helped alter the course of so many lives by setting me out on my path as a six year old little girl.
+Our nation lost a Mother of the Civil Rights Movement today.
+And I lost my mom.”
+Ruby Bridges went on to become an icon of the Civil Rights Movement and was memorialized in a famous Norman Rockwell painting.